First steps with polymer clay

 A little bit of history

-Who was the genius that came up with the idea of polymer clay?
+Who was the genius that came up with polymer clay?

-I had some crafting tools already at home so my shopping list wasn’t too long but over time it will definitely grow.
+Luckily, I already had some basic crafting tools at home, so my initial shopping list was short.

 What tools you will need